s30n4/TodoList/README.md

 # To-do list application

+## Tools/Framework

+- .NET Core 5
+- Angular 11
+- Tailwindcss
+- Autofac
+- Fluentvalidation
+- Automapper
+- Jasmine/Karma

 ## Installation

-•	Clone repository to your machine
+-	Clone repository to your machine

-•	Ensure you have Visual Studio installed
+-	Ensure you have Visual Studio installed

-•	Community version is fine
+-	  Community version is fine

-•	Ensure you have nodejs 12+ installed
+-	Ensure you have nodejs 12+ installed

-•	Use `node -v` to check your version
+-	    Use `node -v` to check your version

-•	Ensure you have AngularCLI installed globally
+-	Ensure you have AngularCLI installed globally

-•	`npm install -g @angular/cli`
+-	    `npm install -g @angular/cli`

-•	In your terminal, navigate to {appDirectory}/TodoList.Web/ClientApp
+-	In your terminal, navigate to {appDirectory}/TodoList.Web/ClientApp

-•	Run `npm i` to install nodejs dependencies
+-	    Run `npm i` to install nodejs dependencies

-•	Run `npm start` to launch the Angular application
+-	    Run `npm start` to launch the Angular application

-•	Open TodoList.sln in Visual Studio
+-	Open TodoList.sln in Visual Studio

-•	Ensure TodoList.Api is selected as the startup project
+-	Ensure TodoList.Api is selected as the startup project

-•	Press `Ctrl + F5` to launch the WebApi application
+-	    Press `Ctrl + F5` to launch the WebApi application

-•	The app should now be running on 'localhost:52436' and 'https:localhost:44392'
+-	The app should now be running on 'localhost:52436' and 'https:localhost:44392'

+## Testing

+- Run front-end tests using `ng test`
+- Run back-end tests `dotnet test`